György Kepes: Early years

 Kepes was born in Selyp, Hungary.
-His younger brother was Imre Kepes, ambassador in Argentina, father of András Kepes, a journalist, documentary filmmaker and author.
+His younger brother was Imre Kepes, an ambassador in Argentina, father of András Kepes, journalist, documentary filmmaker and author.
+His distinguished Jewish family included Gyula Kepes, doctor and polar explorer.
 At age 18, he enrolled at the Royal Academy of Fine Arts in Budapest, where he studied for four years with Istvan Csok, a Hungarian impressionist painter.
 In the same period, he was also influenced by the socialist avant-garde poet and painter Lajos Kassak, and began to search for means by which he could contribute to the alleviation of social injustice, especially (as he later recalled) "the inhumane conditions of the Hungarian peasantry."

 Berlin and London

 Kepes gave up painting temporarily and turned instead to filmmaking.
 In 1930, he settled in Berlin, where he worked as a publication, exhibition and stage designer.
 Around this time, he designed the dust jacket for Gestalt psychologist Rudolf Arnheim's famous book, Film als Kunst (Film as Art), one of the first published books on film theory.
 In Berlin, he was also invited to join the design studio of László Moholy-Nagy, the Hungarian photographer who had taught at the Dessau Bauhaus.
 When, in 1936, Moholy relocated his design studio to London, Kepes joined him there as well.